Stay Safe in the Cold: 12 Winter Safety Tips for Seniors (updated 2025)

 Drink plenty of fluids, even if you don't feel thirsty.
 Water is the best choice, but you can also drink fruit juices and soups to get your daily dose of fluids.

-It is also important to moderate intake of alcohol and caffeine, as they can dehydrate you.
+It is also important to moderate the intake of alcohol and caffeine, as they can dehydrate you.

 If you think you are dehydrated, seek medical attention immediately.